 BAM, freshmen Caleigh convicted once again.
 That lady may not have had a musical bone in her body, but she wasn’t singing for anyone but herself and God.
 I’d always thought the word “noise” had a negative connotation, but it became so beautiful once Kiersten described it as a “joyful noise.”

 Priscilla told me about this conversation with Quincey and it got me thinking.
 Why do we subconsciously sing so much, all the time?
 I usually sing when I’m in a good mood.
 Priscilla literally sings all the time and she’s one of the happiest people I know.
-One of my conclusions is that it’s pure joy.
+One of my conclusions is that it’s from a place of joy.

 During one of our morning team times in South Africa, we were told to ask God what He had for us during the trip, so I asked.
 A couple minutes go by, and the thing that was stuck in my head was the phrase “joy in His people and creation” and that was it.